Pencil Drawing Supply Review

 They also exist as a set, including the excellent MONO Zero eraser.

-They are quite dark, and their precision require a gentle touch.
-Experienced artists will enjoy these pencils as their main drawing pencils.
+They are quite dark, and their precision requires a gentle touch.
+Experienced artists may enjoy these pencils as their main drawing pencils.

 Other Options